studosi/licensing/README.md

 [![License](https://img.shields.io/static/v1?label=License&message=Studo%C5%A1i%20L&color=43ada9)](licenses/studosi-lifetime-license.txt)

 A license for those who wish to use the work for profit.
 Works on a one-time fee.
-Per organization license.
 For more information contact [info@studosi.net](mailto:info@studosi.net).